5 Ways to Make College Essays About Tragedy More Memorable

 5. Be respectful.

 Don’t worry.
 You’re not going to lose any points for not being specific.
-As a common topic for many applicants, colleges are used to reading these stories.
+Colleges are used to reading these stories.
 It’s common practice to omit some personal details.
-Besides, as we mentioned before, the most important part of your story is how you were affected in the process.
+Besides, as we mentioned before, the most important part of your story is how you were affected by the process.